 How will I be supported at my internship?

 HECUA works closely with internship site partners to design orientations, support systems, relevant projects, and regular opportunities for feedback.
-In programs in the United States, HECUA’s Manager of Internships and Community Partnerships monitors the internship experience to include space for reflection, growth, learning, and connection to class themes and discussions, just as our International Program Directors monitor these relationships abroad.
+In programs in the United States, HECUA’s Director of US Programs and Community Engagement monitors the internship experience to include space for reflection, growth, learning, and connection to class themes and discussions, just as our International Program Directors monitor these relationships abroad.

 Are HECUA internships paid?